mongodb/docs/source/includes/fact-cdc-recoverable.rst

-A continuous sync job is recoverable within 24-hours of failure.
+You can recover a continuous sync job within 24-hours of failure.
 For details, see :ref:`rm-sync-jobs-recoverability`.